 A new car typically comes with a warranty.
 Check to see what’s covered and how much you’ll save if something goes wrong during the warranty period.
 When purchasing the car, you may be able to buy an extended warranty.
 This is an additional investment up front, but it will save you money in the long run on repairs and upkeep.

 However, you’ll still need to set aside money for scheduled and unscheduled maintenance costs.
 As a personal finance rule, you should also have enough money saved for any unexpected car-related expenses.

-According to CAA, routine scheduled maintenance can cost anywhere between $500 and $700 per year.
-This does not include tire replacement or winter tire purchases, which can cost up to $1,500 for popular vehicles.
+According to CAA, routine scheduled maintenance can cost anywhere between $500 and $700 per year, depending on how many kilometres you drive.
+This does not include tire replacement or winter tire purchases, which can cost up to $1,500 including tax for popular vehicles.

-While winter tires are recommended across Canada, they are only required in Quebec and British Columbia.
-Even though you don't have to buy new winter tires every year, you should consider the cost of tires and the cost of having them switched from season to season.
+While winter tires are recommended across Canada, they are required only in Quebec and British Columbia.
+Even though you don’t have to buy new winter tires every year, you should consider the cost of tires and the cost of having them switched from season to season.
 The good news for Ontario drivers?
-Having winter tires can get you a discount on your car insurance.
+Having winter tires will earn you a discount of up to 5% on your car insurance.

-Lastly, we can't talk about total ownership costs for new cars without talking about depreciation.
-The moment you drive a new car off the lot, it begins to depreciate in value.
+Lastly, we can’t talk about total ownership costs for new cars without talking about depreciation.
+The moment you drive a new car off the lot, it begins to depreciate.
 Average estimates for the first year might be as high as 23.5%, depending on the region and the vehicle model.
 This is why many people decide to buy used instead.

 Buying a used car